ahmaddehnavi/hall-of-fame/@shared/README.md

 in corresponding category (components, services, utils, ... ).
 2. then create module file.
 3. finally add an export statement for it in the category's **index.ts** file.

+**`important note : do not import from index inside @shared modules because it can create a cilcular dependency issue. and resolve to undefined imported value`**